 Clarence had grown up in Fredericksburg as the only son of a prominent merchant, Milo Sherman, who was a Civil War veteran and well-respected in town.
 Clarence worked in his father’s store.
 Perhaps Clarence was beginning to feel overshadowed by his father and oppressed by life in a small town.
 After contemplating his dead-end prospects as a forty-year-old store clerk, in 1905 Clarence resolved to move his family (wife Madge and five children) to Seattle and make a new start.

 The Shermans had a difficult struggle to get established in business in Seattle, and in 1908 they suffered the death of their twelve-year-old daughter, Marrion.
 In 1909 Clarence began listing himself in the Seattle city directory as a poultry breeder on NE 75th Street at 34th Ave NE.
 The Sherman’s wood-frame house had a big sign in front: “C.H.
 Sherman & Sons,” offering poultry and eggs for sale.
-In addition to their house on that corner, the Shermans owned parts of the blocks over to 32nd Avenue NE where they had chicken sheds.
+In addition to their house on that corner, the Shermans owned parts of the blocks from 34th to 32nd Avenues NE where they had chicken sheds.

 By 1919, even though three of their four remaining children were grown, married, and out of the house, income from the chicken-and-egg business was not enough to sustain Clarence & Madge Sherman financially.
 Clarence and his youngest son, James, age 18, both obtained jobs in the burgeoning oil and gas supply industry as automobiles were increasing in popularity.